czerwonk/hakanai/REVIEW_REPORT.md

 - Good observability and monitoring integration

 **Areas Requiring Attention:**
-- Test coverage gaps in critical CLI functionality (send.rs, observer.rs)
-- Missing integration tests with real Redis instances
+- Missing integration tests with real Redis instances for comprehensive end-to-end testing
 - Some minor documentation improvements could enhance maintainability

-**Recommendation:** Address test coverage gaps for optimal maintainability.
-Error handling is now excellent after recent refactoring.
+**Recommendation:** The system is production-ready with excellent test coverage across all CLI modules.
+Consider adding integration tests with real Redis for comprehensive end-to-end testing.

 ---